Blood of Eden: Artwork and music video

 Zadok Ben-David was commissioned to design a piece of artwork for the song within the liner notes of Us.
 He chose to depict a series of individuals inside of a "cosmic egg", which he described as a "mythological symbol of nothingness and wholeness, the very beginning of the universal creation."
 His original idea was to depict "a man and woman inside a man" to align with the theme of the song, but he thought that this interpretation was too literal and ultimately decided against it.
-Ben-David also created the sculptures in the song's music video, which was directed by Nichola Bruce and Mike Coulson.
 The single artwork was illustrated by Malcolm Garrett, who incorporated aspects of Ben-David's work within the design.

+Ben-David created the sculptures in the song's music video, which was directed by Nichola Bruce and Mike Coulson.
+Robert Lepage had some input on the creative direction of the music video, who encouraged Bruce and Coulson to focus on how to "create atmospheres in a very simple but powerful way".
+To that end, several models of animals and humans were interspersed with footage of real people, and a tree made out of logs was also included.
+A limited budget was allocated for the filming of "Blood of Eden", so much of the footage was filmed around Real World Studios using local personnel that included Alan Snow, who handled the animation, Annie Symons, who provided the costumes, and Lynne Whiteread, who was responsible for the art direction.

 Live performances

 "Blood of Eden" was first performed live on the 1993–1994 Secret World Tour.
 The female vocal part of the song was performed first by British musician Joy Askew, then by Sinéad O'Connor for a few months, and finally by American singer-songwriter Paula Cole.
 Cole's duet with Gabriel was released on the Secret World Live album, as well as on the Secret World Live concert film.

 In 2011, Gabriel re-released the song with orchestral background as a bonus track on the album New Blood.
 A recording from Gabriel's New Blood concert tour was also included on Gabriel's Live Blood album in 2012, which was recorded over the course of two nights at the Hammersmith Apollo in London.